UMD-ENEE408I/SPRING2023_Team1/DCF_stuff/welcome.md

 a \cdot b = \|a\|\|b\|\cos(\theta)
 $$

-The point (pun intended) of having the $\cos(\theta)$ in the equivalence is so that we understand where the negative is coming from, and how it allows us to make the distinction between "In" and "Out". "$a$" is the norm of the line, which may be found by the following equation:
+The point (pun intended) of having the $\cos(\theta)$ in the equivalence is so that we understand where the negative is coming from, and how it allows us to make the distinction between "In" and "Out". " $a$ " is the norm of the line, which may be found by the following equation:

 $$\begin{equation}
 a =